Talent might make you good,

 Sometimes her stories were told through movement, at Millennium Dance Complex or under bright lights as a dancer and captain.
 Sometimes they were told through her voice, on screen, on stage, or in a recording booth, where even whispers could carry wonder.

 No matter the setting, Irelynn followed one rule she learned long ago.
-Show up prepared, work with kindness, and give everything you have.
+Show up prepared, work with kindness, and be authentically you.

-Now she is still running, from audition rooms to rehearsal halls, from New York to Los Angeles, but she runs with purpose.
-Each step is fueled by discipline, curiosity, and a love for storytelling that never learned how to quit.
+Now she is still the busiest bee, from audition rooms to rehearsal halls, from New York to Los Angeles, but she runs with purpose.
+Each step is fueled by discipline, curiosity, and a love for storytelling that has never learned how to quit.

 Hard work is not the opposite of joy.